-Roads, lookouts, trails, and open-air memorials inside most* of the United States' national parks are still accessible during government shutdowns, thanks to new Department of the Interior guidelines.
+In the 2018-19 shutdown, roads, lookouts, trails, and open-air memorials inside most* of the United States' national parks were still accessible during the government shutdown.

-BUT the longer answer is that, while parks are still accessible during a shutdown, they aren't necessarily “open.”
+BUT the longer answer is that, while parks were still accessible during the shutdown, they weren't necessarily “open.”

 When the government shuts down, national park rangers and employees are furloughed, meaning you won't find many National Park Services operating during a shutdown.
 Visitor centers will be closed; entrance fees won't be collected; educational programs will be canceled; campsites won't be staffed.
 And, in many instances, restrooms will be closed and services like trash collection and road maintenance will be suspended.

 There will also be fewer emergency/rescue services available, and the NPS won't update its website with important safety information for any of its parks.

 In short, you basically visit national parks at your own risk during a shutdown.

 (And that's IF they choose to keep park gates open at all; it's unclear if they will in the future.)

 *During the 2019 shutdown, some national parks that experience lots of snow closed due to a lack of funds for snow removal.
 For example, Arches National Park in Utah was completely closed due to snow in January 2019.

 When third parties step in